bosun-monitor/bosun/docs/configuration.md

 ### Environment Variables

-Environment variables may be used similarly to variables, but with `env.` preceeding the name.
+Environment variables may be used similarly to variables, but with `env.` preceding the name.
 For example: `tsdbHost = ${env.TSDBHOST}` (with or without braces).
 It is an error to specify a non-existent or empty environment variable.

 ## Sections